-Another option is the organised trip, Côte de Nuits Region with 2 visits.
-The tour lasts three... hours.
+Another option is the organized trip, Côte de Nuits Region with 2 visits.
+The tour lasts three hours.

 If you’re in Burgundy, stop in Beaune which has been at the heart of the wine trade for centuries.
 There are caves (wine cellars) to explore and wine shops with a good range of Burgundies to try and buy.
 The Ecole des Vins (School of Wines) offers wine classes for the serious.
 They also offer good itineraries through the vineyards.

 Each year the most famous wine auction in the world takes place in aid of the Hospices de Beaune in the historic building itself.
 Called La Vente des Vins, and over three days from November 18th to 20th, the charity auction is run by Christie’s Auction House.
-Anybody can buy but in reality it’s the professionals and very wealthy collectors who participate.
+Anybody can buy but in reality, it’s the professionals and very wealthy collectors who participate.
 The auction is also the reason for one of the great wine festivals, where the famous names of Burgundy open their cellars and vineyards to offer some spectacular tastings which you have to book in advance.
-You can book for the auction from Christie’s at +33(0)1 40 76 83 68 or by e-mail at email@example.com but reservations are limited so book early.
-More about the Hospices de Beaune wine activities.
+You can book for the auction from Christie’s at +33(0)1 40 76 83 68 or by e-mail, but reservations are limited so book early.

 If you're in Reims, visit one of the top, international Champagne houses for a tour; Pommery is a great one.

-There’s plenty of choice also in Epernay, where you can stroll along the main street of lovely 19th-century mansions owned by the great names.
-There’s also a spectacular 3-day Festival of Champagne at Christmas (December 9-11, 2016)
+There’s plenty of choices also in Epernay, where you can stroll along the main street of lovely 19th-century mansions owned by the great names.
+There’s also a spectacular 3-day Festival of Champagne at Christmas.